invilso/mc_plugin_recycle/README.md

 - Version bump commits include `[skip ci]`, preventing infinite workflow loops while still keeping `pom.xml` in sync.
 - `.github/workflows/pr-ci.yml` runs for every opened/reopened/synchronized pull request, executes `mvn clean verify`, uploads the built jar as a workflow artifact, and posts/updates a PR comment with a direct download link so reviewers can grab the latest build without leaving the discussion.

+### Pull request expectations

+- **Branch naming:** pick a concise kebab-cased topic and prepend one of the flexible prefixes below so reviewers instantly know the intent:
+	- `feat/<topic>` – new gameplay features or major behaviour additions.
+	- `fix/<topic>` – bug fixes and regressions.
+	- `enh/<topic>` – refinements, performance tweaks, or design polish.
+	- `docs/<topic>` – README, guides, or translation-only updates.
+	- `chore/<topic>` – tooling, CI, dependency, or infrastructure changes.
+	- `test/<topic>` – test-only additions or refactors.
+	Feel free to extend the pattern if you need something more specific (`build/`, `refactor/`, etc.), but keep the `prefix/topic` shape for consistency (e.g., `docs/pr-guidelines`).
+- **Pre-flight checks:** run `mvn clean verify` locally before pushing to ensure the same checks the PR workflow runs will pass.
+If you rely on the CI artifact, wait for the bot comment to confirm the build succeeded before requesting review.
+- **PR description:** summarize intent, testing performed, and any follow-up work.
+Link to issues when applicable and call out any configuration changes for server owners.
+- **Scope:** prefer focused PRs in the 1–3 feature range; open follow-up branches if you need to tackle unrelated work so reviews stay manageable.

 ## Usage

 1. Drop the compiled JAR into your server's `plugins/` folder.